 Pinpoints are the most common type of diamond inclusion.
 The pinpoint is a very minute crystal inside the diamond that usually resembles a small white light.
 In most cases, they are so difficult to see that even under the 10x magnification used in a diamond grading process, they can be hard to identify.
 With that known, the presence of a single pinpoint will not vastly depreciate a diamond’s clarity.
 However, if the pinpoint is darker in color (gray or black) this will cause a substantial affect on the clarity of the diamond.

 Clouds are a type of inclusion, stemming from the existence of multiple pinpoints.
 If they are close together, they begin to form a haze, next of kin to a cloud.
-Much like a pinpoint flaw, a cloud will not be seen without special equipment but can affect the clarity of a diamond.
+Much like a pinpoint flaw, a cloud will isn’t seen without special equipment but can affect the clarity of a diamond.
 If the pinpoints are plenty, you can expect to see them in the form of red dots on a grading report, fully visualized on the diamond’s visual rating.

 A feather inclusion looks like a variety of cracks, that sembles the vision of a feather.
 If a feather inclusion is short, then a stone clarity will not be affected.
 However, if a feather inclusion is long and extends with stress points, which increase the risk of snaps or larger cracks and this will definitely have an effect on the rating.
 As the fissures increase, the durability decreases.
 The unfortunate result could mean a Meaning over time a stone is susceptible to complete destruction.

 “If the stone is hit precisely on a feather or other surface-reaching inclusion, it might chip.
 Likewise, very deep feathers that extend from the crown to the pavilion, or that penetrate about one-third of the way or more into the diamond, could pose durability concerns.”Gemology Institute of America